TriplePlayPay/react-native/README.md

    npm install @tripleplaypay/react-native
    npx pod-install
    ```
+   **Note:** The `npx pod-install` command may fail if you did not have a Podfile before.
+If it fails, follow these steps:
+   a.
+Open your `ios/Podfile` in a text editor.
+If it doesn't exist, create it in the `ios` directory of your project.

+   b.
+Ensure the iOS version is set to 15.0 or later in your Podfile, like this:

+      ```ruby
+      platform :ios, '15.0'
+      ```

+   c.
+Run `npx pod-install` again.
+It should succeed this time.

 3. Add the Bluetooth permission to your app's `Info.plist` file:
    - The app's `Info.plist` must contain an `NSBluetoothAlwaysUsageDescription` key with a string value explaining to the user how the app uses this data.